-3.4.3 Negotiation and Mediation
+3.3.3 Negotiation and Mediation

-The parties to a dispute resolution proceeding are encouraged-but not required-to participate in a cooling off period to determine whether the dispute can be resolved by the parties.
-Each DRSP has panelists who can be retained as mediators to facilitate this process, should the parties elect to do so, and the DRSPs will communicate with the parties concerning this option and any associated fees.
+The parties to a dispute resolution proceeding are encouraged-but not required-to participate in negotiations and/or mediation aimed at settling the dispute amicably.
+Each DRSP has experts who can be retained as mediators to facilitate this process, should the parties elect to do so, and the DRSPs will communicate with the parties concerning this option and any associated fees.

-If a mediator is appointed, that person may not serve on the panel to resolve the objection.
+If a mediator is appointed, that person may not serve on the panel constituted to issue an expert determination in the related dispute.

-There are no automatic extensions of time associated with any cooling off period.
+There are no automatic extensions of time associated with the conduct of negotiations or mediation.
 The parties may submit joint requests for extensions of time to the DRSP according to its procedures, and the DRSP or the panel, if appointed, will decide whether to grant the requests, although extensions will be discouraged.
-The parties must limit their requests for extension to 30 calendar days.
+Absent exceptional circumstances, the parties must limit their requests for extension to 30 calendar days.

-3.4.4 Selection and Number of Panelists
+3.3.4 Selection of Expert Panels

-Appropriately qualified panelists will be appointed to each proceeding by the designated DRSP.

-Panelists must be independent of the parties to an objection resolution proceeding.
-Each DRSP will follow its adopted procedures for requiring such independence, including procedures for challenging and replacing a panelist for lack of independence.
+A panel will consist of appropriately qualified experts appointed to each proceeding by the designated DRSP.
+Experts must be independent of the parties to a dispute resolution proceeding.
+Each DRSP will follow its adopted procedures for requiring such independence, including procedures for challenging and replacing an expert for lack of independence.

-There will be one panelist in proceedings involving a string confusion objection.
+There will be one expert in proceedings involving a string confusion objection.

-There will be one panelist with relevant experience in intellectual property rights disputes in proceedings involving an existing legal rights objection.
+There will be one expert, or, if all parties agree, three experts with relevant experience in intellectual property rights disputes in proceedings involving an existing legal rights objection.

-There will be three panelists recognized as eminent jurists of international reputation, in proceedings involving a morality and public order objection.
+There will be three experts recognized as eminent jurists of international reputation, in proceedings involving a morality and public order objection.

-There will be one panelist in proceedings involving a community objection.
+There will be one expert in proceedings involving a community objection.

-Neither the panelists, the DRSP, ICANN, nor their respective employees, Board members, or consultants will be liable to any party in any action for damages or injunctive relief for any act or omission in connection with any proceeding under the dispute resolution procedures.
+Neither the experts, the DRSP, ICANN, nor their respective employees, Board members, or consultants will be liable to any party in any action for damages or injunctive relief for any act or omission in connection with any proceeding under the dispute resolution procedures.

-3.4.5 Adjudication
+3.3.5 Adjudication